Queen Victoria: The Petite Powerhouse

 Though often personally conservative, Victoria understood the power of modernity, symbolism, and new technology.

 In 1842, she became the first reigning British monarch to travel by train.
 Rail travel was still new and viewed by many elites with skepticism.
 Victoria loved the experience and later had a royal railway carriage commissioned.
+And since the Queen accepted riding in trains, rail travel suddenly looked respectable.

 But her boldest statement on progress came with the Great Exhibition.